MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-CsTeamsAppPermissionPolicy.md

 # Remove-CsTeamsAppPermissionPolicy

 ## SYNOPSIS
 **NOTE**: You can use this cmdlet to remove a specific custom policy from a user.
-We require that all creation and modification of app permission polices (not including the assignment or removal of policies from users) happens in the Microsoft Teams & Skype for Business Admin Center to ensure that the policy matches your expectations for the end user experienc
+We require that all creation and modification of app permission polices (not including the assignment or removal of policies from users) happens in the Microsoft Teams & Skype for Business Admin Center to ensure that the policy matches your expectations for the end user experience.
+This cmdlet is not supported for tenants that switch to app centric management feature as it replaces permission policies.
+While the cmdlet may return the results but the results aren't applicable for such tenants.

-As an admin, you can use app permission policies to enable or block specific apps for your users.
-Learn more about the App Permission Policies: <https://learn.microsoft.com/microsoftteams/teams-app-permission-policies>.
+As an admin, you can use allow or block specific apps for your users.
+Learn more about the app permission policies at <https://learn.microsoft.com/microsoftteams/teams-app-permission-policies> and about app centric management at <https://learn.microsoft.com/microsoftteams/app-centric-management>.

 This cmdlet allows you to remove app permission policies that have been created within your organization.
 If you run Remove-CsTeamsAppPermissionPolicy on the Global policy, it will be reset to the defaults provided for new organizations.